 No cure is known to medical professionals.
 Treatment in medical centers is supportive in nature.
 Physical therapy with bracing, taping may help.
 Patient care consists of specific strengthening exercises to help muscles and support joints.
 While some disorders result in a normal life expectancy, those that affect blood vessels may result in a shorter life expectancy.

-We live by our promise by meeting our patients where they are and help them move forward.
+As ehlers danlos physical therapists, we live by our promise of meeting our patients where they are and help them move forward.
 All patients with EDS have unique psychosocial and emotional concerns related to their condition.
 With EDS patients, these often these issues are magnified due to the unique nature of their condition.
 EDS patient have often had multiple surgeries and have seen many different providers.
-EDS patients will commonly report not being taken seriously due to the fluctuating and wide-ranging nature of their symptomology.
+EDS physical therapy patients will commonly report not being taken seriously due to the fluctuating and wide-ranging nature of their symptomology.

 We first start with a comprehensive PT evaluation which includes a complete medical history, general visual assessment of gait, posture and attitude, AROM testing, Beighton Mobility Scale Testing, Neurovascular assessment, and specialized tests.
 From here we discuss goals for treatment and create a plan of care.

-Our standard plan of care is then individualized to each patient but typically includes these protocols, Levine Cardio Protocol, strengthening, endurance training, stability, vascularization, mobility, stability, and home exercise program.
+Our standard ehlers danlos physical therapy plan of care is then individualized to each patient but typically includes these protocols, Levine Cardio Protocol, strengthening, endurance training, stability, vascularization, mobility, stability, and home exercise program.

 Types of EDS